paulslevin/homework-exercise/README.md

 ## Why Python 3?

-Python 3 felt like a good fairly safe bet given this role is to build the next generation of credit systems and Python 2 is getting close to end of life.
+Python 3 felt like a safe bet given this role is to build the next generation of credit systems and Python 2 is getting close to end of life.

 ## Authors' Python knowledge